Museum on the Move FAQ

-There are about 3,000 existing parking stalls in a 500m radius of the new museum.
-About 2,800 parking stalls are proposed for the Station Lands development to the immediate north of the Museum.
-We are balancing the need for parking with the objective of environmental sustainability by encouraging public transit as a means to access the Museum.
-The Museum will have a dedicated drop-off location for buses and large groups.
-The Museum is working with the City of Edmonton to ensure close drop-off for people with disabilities near the main entrance.
+There are about 3,000 existing parking stalls within a 500m radius of the new museum.
+About 2,800 parking stalls are proposed for the Station Lands development to the immediate north of the museum.
+We are balancing the need for parking with the objective of environmental sustainability by encouraging public transit as a means to access the museum.
+The museum will have a dedicated drop-off location for buses and large groups.
+The museum is working with the City of Edmonton to ensure close drop-off for people with disabilities near the main entrance.

 By doubling the amount of gallery space in the building and adding new amenities such as group arrivals, lunchrooms and activity rooms we will be able to more than double the number of students/school groups that can be in the building at any one time.

 No. We do currently offer memberships called 'Mammoth Passes' and we also work closely with the Friends of Royal Alberta Museum Society but membership is not required to visit.
 We are open to all Albertans.

 Yes.
 The details of this have not yet been finalized.

 New galleries in both the natural and human history wings will tell Alberta's incredible archaeological and cultural stories, from changing landscapes to First Peoples to where we are today.

 In addition to galleries devoted to human and natural history, the new museum will have a feature gallery for rotating exhibitions, an expansive Bug Room, an interactive children's gallery focused on learning through play, and a space dedicated specifically to the Manitou Stone.